Guild Wars 2: Setting

+Plot (The Elder Dragon Saga)

-Guild Wars 2 features an overall on-going storyline that is added to through expansions and 'Living World' seasons: replayable live content updates that continue storylines in an episodic format, bridging the gap between expansions.
+Guild Wars 2 features an expansive storyline called 'The Elder Dragon Saga', a story that is told through the first three expansions and 'Living World' seasons: replayable live content updates that continue storylines in an episodic format, bridging the gap between expansions.
+The Elder Dragon Saga plot line starts with the original game, and concludes in the expansion End of Dragons (2022).